 Director, David Shatwell, is celebrating 30 years with the practice this year.

-At the newly formed practice, one of David’s first major commissions was to oversee the restoration of St George’s Hall.
+At the newly formed practice, one of David’s first major commissions was to oversee the restoration of St George’s Hall in Liverpool.
 The Grade I listed building, considered to be one of the finest examples of neo-classical architecture in the world, was brought back into use through the installation of catering facilities and is now one of the city’s most popular event venues.

 Following this, David secured a contract for the restoration and refurbishment of the Rotunda Museum, one of the oldest purpose-built museums still in use in the UK.
 David also worked with the Rotunda to develop new exhibitions for the museum, helping return it to its original role as a geological showcase.